 Procurement of goods, services and works are regulated by standing orders and standing financial instructions (SFI's).
-Procurement report to the Finance and Performance Management Committee (FPMC) on a quarterly basis.
-The FPMC is a sub-committee of the full NES Board, chaired by the Chair.
-Attendees at the FPMC include: the Chief Executive, the Director of Finance, the Deputy Director of Finance and the Head of Procurement and Commissioning.
+Procurement report to the Audit and Risk Committee on a quarterly basis.
+The A&RC is a sub- committee of the full NES Board, chaired by an appointed Non-Executive Director.
+Attendees at the A&RC include: the Chief Executive, the Director of Finance, the Deputy Director of Finance and the Head of Procurement and Commissioning.